The Plantation Lodge

 Each of the 25 rooms has their own individual style, all designed to give maximum relaxation after a dusty day out in the bush.
 Each room has its own veranda and bathroom and has been specifically designed using local African-safari antiques, arts and crafts.
 The rooms are in groups set amongst the pretty gardens and there are plenty of lounges and areas to relax and enjoy the peaceful surroundings when not out on safari.

-Plantation Lodge also offers delicious meals with menu choices ranging from European specialities to exotic dishes prepared in the Swahili kitchen.
+Plantation Lodge also offers delicious meals with menu choices ranging from European specialties to exotic dishes prepared in the Swahili kitchen.
 Only the freshest ingredients are used which are taken from the lodge’s own vegetable garden.
 Together with the meal guests also have the choice of a selection of fine South African wines from the lodge's wine cellar.

 There is a lovely swimming pool here, and the verdant gardens provide home to an array of pretty birdlife.